kcsoc/retreat_presentation/index.md

 cakṣur unmīlitaṁ yena\
 tasmai śrī-gurave namaḥ

-I was born in the darkest ignorance, and my spiritual master opened my eyes with the torch of knowledge.
+I was born in the darkest ignorance, and my spiritual teacher opened my eyes with the torch of knowledge.
 I offer my respectful obeisances unto him.

 ---